elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-ethical-considerations-must-be-taken-into-account-in-research.md

 url: /learn/education-studies/questions/what-ethical-considerations-must-be-taken-into-account-in-research
 score: -1.0
 related_article1:
-    id: 163675
+    id: 163696
-    title: What is the difference between objective and subjective knowledge in epistemology?
+    title: >-
+        How does positivism influence quantitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
+    url: /learn/education-studies/questions/how-does-positivism-influence-quantitative-research
 related_article2:
-    id: 163678
+    id: 163696
+    title: >-
-    title: How does inductive reasoning play a role in qualitative research?
+        How does positivism influence quantitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-inductive-reasoning-play-a-role-in-qualitative-research
+    url: /learn/education-studies/questions/how-does-positivism-influence-quantitative-research
 related_article3:
-    id: 163694
+    id: 163689
+    title: >-
-    title: What is naturalism, and why is it important in qualitative research?
+        What is the process of inductive reasoning, and how is it applied in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-naturalism-and-why-is-it-important-in-qualitative-research
+    url: /learn/education-studies/questions/what-is-the-process-of-inductive-reasoning-and-how-is-it-applied-in-qualitative-research
 related_article4:
-    id: 163692
+    id: 163693
-    title: How does objective knowledge contribute to quantitative research?
+    title: >-
+        What is holism, and why is it important in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-objective-knowledge-contribute-to-quantitative-research
+    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
 related_article5:
-    id: 163692
+    id: 163675
-    title: How does objective knowledge contribute to quantitative research?
+    title: >-
+        What is the difference between objective and subjective knowledge in epistemology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-objective-knowledge-contribute-to-quantitative-research
+    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
 ---

 &nbsp;